 Through the Years

 To Joan Lohr, the need for a facility to feed the hungry was evident 14 years before it became a reality.
 However, it wasn’t until she joined forces with Fr.
-Richard Baker, then pastor of the Cathedral Basilica, that the movement became a reality.
+Robert Baker, then pastor of the Cathedral Basilica, that the movement became a reality.

 In 1984, the St. Augustine Society was formed with Lohr at the helm and a soup kitchen was formed.
 The first meals were served at the St. Paul AME Church with volunteers from the community and churches providing the manpower.